Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Preliminaries

 \subsubsection{Derivation via simultaneous elimination of odd equations \done}

-A single application of the cyclic reduction algorithm involves updating the even block rows $2i$ by eliminating the odd block rows $2i\pm1$ around them.
-Let us consider three equations from \eqref{eq:block-tri} in isolation, for $0 \le i \lt \frac {N}2$, with the boundary conditions $\Ksub_{-1} = 0 = \Ksub_{N-1}$.
+A single application of the CR algorithm involves updating the even block rows $2k$ by eliminating the odd block rows $2k\pm1$ around them.
+Let us consider three equations from \eqref{eq:block-tri} in isolation, for any index $0 \le i \lt \frac {N}2$, with the boundary conditions $\Ksub_{-1} = 0 = \Ksub_{N-1}$:

 We can eliminate $x^{2i-1}$ from equation $2i$ by multiplying equation $2i-1$ by $\Ksub_{2i-1} \inv \Mdiag_{2i-1}$ and subtracting it from equation $2i$.
-Similarly, subtracting $\tp \Ksub_{2i} \inv \Mdiag_{2i+1}$ times equation $2i+1$ eliminates $x^{2i+1}$. \plusalign{& +{}&}
+Similarly, subtracting $\tp \Ksub_{2i} \inv \Mdiag_{2i+1}$ times equation $2i+1$ eliminates $x^{2i+1}$.

 After subtracting equations $2i\pm 1$ from equation $2i$, the resulting equation contains only even variables:

 This is another tridiagonal system, half the size of the original system, with diagonal blocks $M^{(1)}_{2i} \defeq \Mdiag_{2i} - Y_{2i-1}\tp Y_{2i-1} - U_{2i+1}\tp U_{2i+1}$ and subdiagonal blocks $K^{(1)}_{2i-2} \defeq -Y_{2i-1}\tp U_{2i-1}$.
 It can either be solved directly, or by another recursive application of CR.
 Once the even variables $x^{2i}$ have been determined, the odd variables can be recovered from the odd equations in \eqref{eq:tridiagonal-equations-3}.
 Multiplying by $\inv L_{2i-1}$ and rearranging, clearly $x^{2i-1}$ solves